krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

 ## 6.2.1 &nbsp; Separate chaining

-In the original hash table, each bucket can store only one key-value pair.
-"Separate chaining" transforms individual elements into a linked list, with key-value pairs as list nodes, storing all colliding key-value pairs in the same list.
+In the original hash table, each bucket can store only one key-value pair. <u>Separate chaining</u> transforms individual elements into a linked list, with key-value pairs as list nodes, storing all colliding key-value pairs in the same list.
 Figure 6-5 shows an example of a hash table with separate chaining.

 ![Separate chaining hash table](hash_collision.assets/hash_table_chaining.png){ class="animation-figure" }